iaminwill/iaminwill/README.md

-- 👋 Hi, I’m @iaminwill
+- 👋 Hi, I’m krishna ray @iaminwill
 - 👀 I’m interested in programming and coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ... instagram and email:- thekrishnray@gmail.com
+- 📫 reach me on instagram or email:- thekrishnray@gmail.com

 <!---
 iaminwill/iaminwill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.